-InnerVoice Vocal Studio creates a safe, comfortable, nurturing and inviting atmosphere for busy working adults to break down barriers, build confidence, learn contemporary vocal technique, communication, and public speaking skills.
+At our core, we all want to be seen, valued, heard in the midst of all of the noise in the world.
+Sam created InnerVoice Vocal Studio in order to foster a safe, comfortable, nurturing and inviting atmosphere for busy working adults to break down barriers, build confidence, learn contemporary vocal technique, communication, and public speaking skills.
 We offer 1-to-1 training, workshops and community events around the topics of general self-expression, communication, singing, and public speaking.

-InnerVoice Studio has worked with a wide variety of clients of all backgrounds including musicians, attorneys, accountants, filmmakers, engineers, marketing and PR people, managers, start-up entrepreneurs, corporate real estate developers, small business owners, writers, bankers, human resources specialists, and more.
-Our clients also hail from all over the world including China, India, Korea, Croatia, Turkey, Japan, Mexico, Philippines, Italy, Poland, Brazil, Netherlands, France, Lebanon and Switzerland.
+Sam feels enormously grateful and privileged to be able to work with people from all backgrounds and walks of life.
+She has worked with musicians, attorneys, accountants, filmmakers, engineers, marketing and PR people, managers, start-up entrepreneurs, corporate real estate developers, small business owners, writers, bankers, human resources specialists, and more.

-Throughout the years, Sam has deepened her research and expanded her coaching program to incorporate a wide range of topics related to self-expression from communication and public speaking, to accent management and volume projection, from singing onstage, to having a difficult dialogue with a loved one.
-Her specialty is helping each client find the tools and resources they need to access their own voice in their own way, and apply these skills in a practical way in their personal and professional lives.
+Throughout the years, Sam has deepened her research and expanded her coaching program to incorporate a wide range of topics related to self-expression, from communication and public speaking to accent management and volume projection, from singing onstage, or speaking up in a meeting, to having a difficult dialogue with a loved one, and everything in between.
+Her specialty is helping each client find the tools and resources they need to access their own unique voice and apply these skills in their personal and professional lives.

-When she is not teaching she can be found generally encouraging others to take a chance on themselves, practicing yoga, working on music, creating mixed-media art pieces, sipping Cabernet, napping in a sunbeam, or learning Turkish.
+When Sam is not working she can be found generally encouraging others to take a chance on themselves, practicing yoga, working on music, creating mixed-media art pieces, sipping Cabernet from her favorite InnerVoice Studio wine glass, napping in a sunbeam, or learning Turkish.
+Yep, Turkish.